 - Discuss and work with your family to clarify the family’s purpose or mission.
 Everyone is on a mission.
 The key is to discover the mission that speaks to matters that last forever.
 Mission statements matter because they are centered on goals that matter; they will last beyond death.

 - Use communication skills to produce a process for family discussions, especially disagreements.

 - Communicate with advisors (attorneys, accountants, insurance and/or financial agents) about your desire to involve the family system in estate planning.
 Provide them with appropriate information from the family, optimizing their capacity to produce what the family desires.

 - Have family meetings periodically to review the past, assess the present and prepare for the future.
 Remember, communication is key.

 Solutions to these family matters are rarely quick and easy, so I’ll leave you with a piece of advice from my uncle, who was involved with our family business.
 He would usually repeat the same advice after our meetings: Keep everlastingly at it.

 Grant Goodvin practiced as an attorney for 8 years, worked in his family businesses for 26 years, and founded Family Legacy Consultant Group in 2005.
-Grant and Carol have been married for 41 years.
-They have three children, two daughters-in-law, one son-in-law and four grandchildren.
+Grant and his wife Carol have been married for 45 years.
+They have three children, one daughter-in-law, one son-in-law and five grandchildren.